-- (iii) in either case, the customer will not be liable for any early termination fee. - (3) Where a retailer and a customer have a dual fuel contract which comprises two separate energy contracts, one each for gas and electricity, with synchronised billing cycles, and: - (a) last resort events simultaneously occur in relation to the retailer in relation to both fuels, those energy contracts will automatically terminate and the customer will not be liable for any early termination fee or other penalty; or - (b) a last resort event occurs in relation to the retailer in relation to one of the fuels: - (i) the energy contract for the fuel in relation to which the last resort event occurred will automatically terminate and the customer will not be liable for any early termination fee or other penalty; and - (ii) the energy contract for the other fuel will continue on the same terms and conditions.
+- (b) a last resort event occurs in relation to the retailer in relation to one of the fuels: - (i) the customer retail contract will automatically terminate to the extent it applies to the fuel in relation to which the last resort event occurred and, subject to subclause (ii) below, will continue in relation to the other fuel on the same terms and conditions in so far as they apply to the sale of that other fuel; and - (ii) the customer may, within 14 days of the last resort event occurring, terminate the customer retail contract in relation to that other fuel by giving the retailer 7 days notice; and - (iii) in either case, the customer will not be liable for any early termination fee. - (3) Where a retailer and a customer have a dual fuel contract which comprises two separate customer retail contracts, one each for gas and electricity, with synchronised billing cycles, and: - (a) last resort events simultaneously occur in relation to the retailer in relation to both fuels, those customer retail contracts will automatically terminate and the customer will not be liable for any early termination fee or other penalty; or - (b) a last resort event occurs in relation to the retailer in relation to one of the fuels:

+(i) the customer retail contract for the fuel in relation to which the last resort event occurred will automatically terminate and the customer will not be liable for any early termination fee or other penalty; and dual fuel contract has the meaning given to it in clause 117(1) of this Code.

+(ii) the customer retail contract for the other fuel will continue on the same terms and conditions.